cfazio93/nashville_schools_vs_resources/README.md

 - [Zip Code Boundaries](https://data.nashville.gov/datasets/zip-code-boundaries-1)

 ## Limitations:
--One major limitation was that I was unable to locate a downloadable dataset that contained the locations of MNPS schools.
+- One major limitation was that I was unable to locate a downloadable dataset that contained the locations of MNPS schools.
 I used the 'School Locations' table and entered the information manually on my schools info XLSX file.

--For school performance data, I chose to use available data from the 2023-2024 school year.
+- For school performance data, I chose to use available data from the 2023-2024 school year.
 Obviously, this only represents one moment in time and does not show the full picture for schools.
 Ideally, I would love to include data from multiple years.
 This would be tricky due to different formatting and available data from the state of TN.

 ## Technologies Used:
 **Excel**: The original data was from XLSX and CSV files.
 After cleaning and exploring on Python, I also returned to Excel for some final cleaning/spot-checking.